In today’s guest post, Jim Brymer remembers the 1950s sci-fi favorite Forbidden Planet.

 A few familiar faces come up if you are up on your actors from the 50’s and 60’s.
 Richard Anderson (who passed away earlier this year), as Quinn, was better known as Oscar Goldman on the American TV shows The Six Million Dollar Man and The Bionic Woman.
 Earl Holliman, who plays the ship’s cook, was seen regularly on the TV show Police Woman.
 James Drury, who was the title character in the TV show The Virginian, plays Strong.
 And Jack Kelly who plays Jerry, will be instantly recognizable of the Maverick TV series as Bart Maverick.
 And if you look quick, you might spot James Best, who was famous (or notorious) as Roscoe P. Coltrane on The Dukes of Hazzard.
 Apparently this was a good jumping off point for the nascent television fame…

 Jim Brymer, AKA Quiggy, runs the movie blog The Midnite Drive-In, check it out for more insights on other classic films.
-This article originally ran in 2018 as is being reprinted as part of our ongoing tenth anniversary series of posts.
+This article originally ran in 2018 as is being reprinted for this week’s Sci-Fi Saturday post.

 Previously on MovieFanFare: Robby the Robot: Forbidden Planet‘s synthetic scene stealer